 One of the most common ways to use lemongrass is in tisanes, which are often called herbal teas.

+Fresh or dried lemongrass can be steeped or boiled to make an herbal infusion or decoction.
 You can chop the fresh leaves or simply break up dried leaves.
 Generally speaking, about one teaspoon of lemongrass leaves per cup of boiling water is a good ratio.

+Lemongrass is also an ingredient in many herbal tea blends.
+It is particularly popular in green tea blends.
+Due to its healing properties, it's also found in detox teas.
 At times, you might even find it in Americanized masala chai spice mixtures, especially those that include plenty of ginger.

 Commercially available herbal tea blends that contain lemongrass include Mighty Leaf's Ginger Twist, Rishi Tea's Turmeric Ginger Chai, and Good Earth's Ginseng Green Tea.